davidlhayes/project3/README.md

 3. Security must be leading edge, for the apps, the API, the log-ins.

 4. (I have since read that US money should be dealt with using integers/pennies and would like to explore that idea).

+# General Observations

+Ruby on Rails and Backbone.js are new technologies to this developer.
+The underlying objective of this project was to learn and explore.
+As with a new language or new culture, it's useful to immerse oneself in the environment and experience the world in operation despite not understanding every part of it or how it works together.
+One follows the customs by mimicking for the sake of compliance.
+Patterns must be recognized and become familiar before the reasoning behind the elements of the environment can become evident.

+At this point, I appreciate that for this project Ruby on Rails handles the database.
+It is not exposed in the browser and is therefore more secure.
+Backbone.js is a bit harder to understand, but I've learned that the point is to create a structure in which the model (the data) and it's presentation can be kept separate.
+After all, what is presented is almost always a subset of what is stored and the view needs to be manipulated and that may or may not impact the model.

+This project gave me a glimpse into how models, collections, and views operate.
+I added some functions and in the process gained some understanding.
+More experience is needed to be certain that my code additions fit the intended relationships.
+There appears to be much freedom in where code is placed, but understanding is required to place it in the wisest place.